Guide for the work to ensure everyone knows how to approach it and offer benchmark on the quality of the data

-Answer: "No. For the tell form- what this means is that the text for the person interviewed should be copy pasted by them directly into a form once you have finished the text.
+*Answer: “No. For the tell form- this is an optional way to make it easier for people to upload their own stories.
+What this means is that the text for the person interviewed should be copy-pasted by them directly into a form once you have finished the text.
 This is for us to be sure that they have given their full consent to the material being published.
 The form that you are asked to use will be provided to you by the edgeryders team.
-Other than that we may ask you to have a look at the texts in your language that are produced by others just to check that there are no major language issues or errors"
+Other than that we may ask you to have a look at the texts in your language that are produced by others just to check that there are no major language issues or errors”.

 Question: Is the payment made gradually after publication of each text or does it take place at the end of the project?

-Answer: We can split it on the basis of delivery, e.g in three batches- one payment after delivery of three texts
+Answer: We can split it on the basis of delivery, e.g in three batches- one payment after delivery of two or more texts etc.

 Question: Are you interested in texts on other subjects?